alexebird/beamng-aipacenotes-mod/docs/stage_making/define_corners.md

 You can use the Corners edit mode while doing this.

+### Create, Merge, Delete Pacenotes

+To create a new pacenote, `ctrl+left mouse button` on the snaproad with no pacenote selected.

+To merge the selected pacenote into the next pacenote, use the `Merge with Next` button in the Rally Editor.

+To delete a pacenote, press `delete`, or use the Delete button in the Rally Editor.

 ### Update Pacenote Text

 As you go, you can fill in the pacenote text by using the CornerCall and CameraPath tools mentioned above.
 This is where voice recording saves a lot of time.